mimibedeli/WordRush/README.md

 words.txt: (Required) Text file with valid words, used to check user guesses.

 # Features
+- Three gameplay modes: Solo, Versus Computer, and Multiplayer (2–4 players)

+- Power-ups that can modify time, scoring, or letter set

-- Real-time input with a countdown timer
+- Real-time input with a visible countdown timer

-- Input validation (duplicates, non-dictionary words, illegal letter use)

-- Randomly assigned power-ups for strategic gameplay

-- Automatic scoring and summary display
+- Multiplayer support with automatic turn-switching and scorekeeping

+- A simple computer player that selects the longest valid word it can find

+- Word validation that checks:
+  - Minimum length
+  - No repeats
+  - Word is in dictionary
+  - Word uses only the given letters
-- Score bonuses for longer words
+- Bonus scoring for longer words and full 8-letter usage

 # How to Run
-python WordRush.py
+`python WordRush.py`
 or
-python3 WordRush.py on Mac
+`python3 WordRush.py` on Mac

-# Individial group contributtion
+# Individial Group Contributtion

 | Method/Function           | Primary Author     | Techniques Demonstrated     |
 |---------------------------|--------------------|-----------------------------|